gkech/JADE/PDilemma/src/GameOntology/readme.md

-# Ontology for JADE Prisoner's Dilemma Example (info updated code only)
+# Ontology for JADE Prisoner's Dilemma Example
+`(updated code only based on /src/Sequential repo)`

 ## Our Basic Information Objects
 These are the classes(Beans) containing all the information-objects we want agents to exchange